 Renee is a truth and beauty seeker and a truth and beauty speaker; she cares deeply about creating, managing, and guarding safe and orderly spaces.
 This is how she loves, this is how she lives.

 Renee is energized by exploring ideas at the intersection and convergence of spirituality, psychology, education, developmental science, philosophy and theology.
-You will find her in “the zone” after a good read, listen or writing in this space.
+You will find her in “the zone” after she's been reading a good book, listening to a favorite podcast, or writing for her blog.
 She is inspired by memoirs and good stories, seeking to live and write her own.

 Physically, she is invigorated by putzing around her home tidying and organizing spaces, gardening, walking or biking around Montreal from her apartment door, and "making stuff” like herbal remedies and soap.